 How to Use Netflix to Improve Your French

 To get the most out of your French Netflix marathons, here are some important tips and suggestions.
 You might be used to watching movies or TV to unwind, but at least in the beginning, we recommend an environment that’s more suited to learning.

 - Be prepared with a pen and paper.
 Write down new words as you go instead of constantly pausing your show to look things up.
+(Or use MosaDiscovery – more details on that below!)
 This is a great way to learn French with Netflix, especially if you want to pick up local vocabulary and French slang.